coull/Coull-InApp-SDK-iOS/README.md

 	#import "CoullSDK/CoullManager.h"

-`initialize the SDK` - pubID provided by Coull.
+`initialize the SDK` - use the publisher ID provided by Coull, e.g.

+	Static NSString *pubID = @"13350";//use your PubID

 For test purposes you can pass `nil`

 	self.sdkManager = [[CoullManager alloc] initWithDelegate:self publisherId:pubID];